 - Crane Booms in the vicinity of high tension wires—20,000 volts

-All are treated with the same level of concern, but obviously that’s not true!
+All are treated with the same level of concern, but obviously, that’s not true!
 The most important deficiency of a construction site safety inspection checklist is that they don’t address the relevant importance of a deficiency.

 It may be important that a step ladder is blocking access to a fire extinguisher but not when compared to a crane moving in the vicinity of high tension wires or someone in an abandoned oil tank without a confined space permit.
-The possible consequences of the last two conditions are death!
+The possible consequences of the last two conditions are serious injury or death!

 Here are some other essentials when using a checklist:

 - Make sure the construction site safety checklist is for the specific type of construction project.